Harry Potter and the Deathly Hallows: Sales

 Sales for Harry Potter and the Deathly Hallows were record-setting.
-The initial US print run for Deathly Hallows was 12 million copies, and more than a million were pre-ordered through Amazon and Barnes & Noble, 500 percent higher than pre-sales had been for Half-Blood Prince.
+The initial US print run for Deathly Hallows was 12 million copies, and more than a million were pre-ordered through Amazon and Barnes & Noble, 500 per cent higher than pre-sales had been for Half-Blood Prince.
 On 12 April 2007, Barnes & Noble declared that Deathly Hallows had broken its pre-order record, with more than 500,000 copies pre-ordered through its site.
 On opening day, a record 8.3 million copies were sold in the United States (over 96 per second), and 2.65 million copies in the United Kingdom.
 It holds the Guinness World record for fastest selling book of fiction in 24 hours for US sales.
 At WH Smith, sales reportedly reached a rate of 15 books sold per second.
 By June 2008, nearly a year after it was published, worldwide sales were reportedly around 44 million.